rchui/laminar/docs/source/advanced/serde.md

 ## Protocols

 Users can define custom serialization and deserializations by subclassing `serde.Protocol` and registering it with a `Datastore`.
-This allows complete control and customizaiton over any type of data that needs to be stored.
+This allows complete control and customization over how a type of data is managed by the `Datastore`.

 Consider the following contrived example: